giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

                 └── WC_NAME2
 ```

 Our team provides a template repository where [the structure is explained in detail](https://github.com/giantswarm/gitops-template).
-Cloning the entire repository to follow this guide is not required, but it can provide a good reference for every possible use case.
+Cloning the entire repository to follow this guide isn't required, but it can provide a good reference for every possible use case.
 You can copy, at least, the `bases` folder to your repository because the cluster creation uses them as templates, as described later.

 ### Setting up the repository